Aidenhjj/eBot/README.md

 eBot
 ====

-This is the Repository which would have all the python code for interfacing with eBot
+APIs used for interfacing with an eBot